FUZOMA

 To Make a Bootable “Live CD”:

-Windows 7 users can use the built-in Disc Image Burner instead of ImgBurn.
+users can use the built-in Disc Image Burner instead of ISO Recorder.

-OS X users can open and burn the ISO using the built-in Disk Utility.
+OS X users can use the built-in Disk Utility or Disk Copy.

 Linux users can use cdrecord.